 Karen L. Cox is an award-winning historian who has written op-eds for the New York Times, The Washington Post, CNN, TIME magazine, Publishers Weekly, and the Huffington Post.
 Her expertise on the American South has led to interviews with the Los Angeles Times, Newsweek, The Daily Beast, Mic, The Atlantic, the Wall Street Journal, Slate (France), the Atlanta-Journal Constitution, the Houston Chronicle, and the Charlotte Observer, as well as international newspapers in Germany, Denmark, Ireland, and Japan.
 She has also appeared on BBC Newshour, Black Politics Today, The Mike Smerconish Show (Sirius XM), C-SPAN, Canadian Public Broadcasting, Minnesota Public Radio, Georgia Public Radio, and Charlotte Talks.

 Cox is the author of three books and numerous essays and articles on the subject of southern history and culture.
 Her first book, Dixie’s Daughters: The United Daughters of the Confederacy and the Preservation of Confederate Culture, won the 2004 Julia Cherry Spruill Prize from the Southern Association for Women Historians for the Best Book in Southern Women’s History.
 Her second book, published by UNC Press in 2011, is Dreaming of Dixie: How the South Was Created in American Popular Culture.
-She is also the editor of Destination Dixie: Tourism and Southern History (University Press of Florida, 2012), which won the Allen G. Noble Book Award from the Pioneer America Society for the Best Edited Book on North American material culture.
+She is also the editor of Destination Dixie: Tourism and Southern History, published by the University Press of Florida in 2012, which won the Allen G. Noble Book Award from the Pioneer America Society for the Best Edited Book on North American material culture.
 She authored the blog Pop South: Reflections on the South in Popular Culture where she wrote over 100 essays about representations of the region and its people in popular media.

-Her most recent book, Goat Castle: A True Story of Murder, Race, and the Gothic South, was released in October 2017.
+Her most recent book, Goat Castle: A True Story of Murder, Race, and the Gothic South, was released by UNC Press in October 2017.